Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 Effects of Tavern Brawler

-If you use unarmed strikes, then it can trigger effects from other items like Flawed Helldusk Gloves and The Sparkle Hands.
-If you have the weapon without the Thrown Tag, then they can work as improvised weapons in the game.
+If you use unarmed strikes, it can trigger effects from other items like Flawed Helldusk Gloves and The Sparkle Hands.
+If you have a weapon without the Thrown tag, then they can work as improvised melee weapons in the game.
 Thrown is basically a weapon property that allows a weapon to be used as a projectile with the Throw or Enraged Throw action.
-The improvised weapons can apply damage depending on the Strength modifier and the weight of an item.
-Tavern Brawler also works well with the Devilfoil Masks and they increase the Strength.
-The extra damage this feat provides is DRS if Tavern Brawler is applied to the damage roll from a thrown weapon.
-However, the Tavern Brawler does not work with the Duelling fighting style in Baldur’s Gate 3.
+Improvised melee weapons can deal damage depending on the Strength modifier and the weight of an item.

 Tavern Brawler for the Monk